Viewing course details for 2024 year of entry

 Course overview

-Why choose Law with criminology at Middlesex?
+Why choose LLB Law with Criminology at Middlesex?

 Our course has been specially designed to prepare you for a future career in criminal justice and law.